 Accessible version of Grading Rubric (opens in new tab)

 Accessible version of Case 1 Figure (opens in new tab)

-I will use the Canvas gradebook to keep track of your grades.
-You can see your grades in the gradebook by clicking on Grades in the left-hand menu in Canvas.
+I will use the Canvas grade book to keep track of your grades.
+You can count on me to complete the grading typically within a week, depending upon the case complexity.
+You can see your grades in the grade book by clicking on Grades.
 Overall course grades will be determined as follows.
 Percentages refer to the proportion of all possible points earned.

 Unsatisfactory (student did not participate)